 Idioms about maintaining good habits

 When talking about habits, it is common to use some idioms.
 Take a look at some of the most popular idioms about habits in English.
+Here is some more vocabulary about health in English:

 |to get into the habit||to begin to do something regularly||You must get Julia into the habit of eating fruits.|